nofxx/postgis_adapter/README.markdown

 --------------------

-Ruby geometric datatypes are currently made available only through the GeoRuby library (http://thepochisuperstarmegashow.com/ProjectsDoc/georuby-doc/index.html): This is where the <tt>Point.from_x_y</tt> in the example above comes from.
+Ruby geometric datatypes are currently made available only through the GeoRuby library (http://georuby.rubyforge.org): This is where the *Point.from_x_y* in the example above comes from.
 It is a goal of a future release of the Spatial Adapter to support additional geometric datatype libraries, such as Ruby/GEOS, as long as they can support reading and writing of EWKB.

 Warning